fer96/100DaysOfSwift/project-01/notes.md

 * @State: allows us to work around the limitation of structs: we know we can’t change their properties because structs are fixed, but @State allows that value to be stored separately by SwiftUI in a place that can be modified.
 * Apple recommends we add private access control to those properties
+* SwiftUI’s views are a function of their state – when the state changes, the views automatically update to match.

 ## Binding state to user interface controls